PRODI3GY/100_DAYS_OF_CODE-C-/DAY-4/README.md

 	e.)
 Logical operators.

 a.)
 Arithmetic Operators - These are the operators used for mathematical operations such as division, multiplication, addition and substraction.

+- For example,
 - * (Multiplication)
 - + (Addition)
 - - (Substraction)
 - / (Division)
 - % (Modulus) - It is used to find the remainder of a number after division.
 For example '17 % 5' will give you the answer 2.
 The modulus operator finds the remainder of the number on the left divided by the number on the right.
 - ++ (Increment) - It is used to add 1(incrementing) to a value.
 - -- (Decrement) - It is used to reduce 1(decrementing) to a value.

 b.)
 Bitwise Operators - This operators are used to perform operations on individual bits.
 To understand how bitwise operations work, I needed to understand the concept of logic gates(AND,OR,XOR,NOT).